atomizer/starbreak-zoom/README.md

 To edit the keys, window size and which monitor to put the window on, right-click the loader icon.
 To apply the settings you need to close and re-open the game.
 Acceptable key names can be found [here](https://autohotkey.com/docs/KeyList.htm).

+### Troubleshooting

+If encounter an error, please post an [issue](https://github.com/atomizer/starbreak-zoom/issues).

 ### Creating the binary

 If you don't trust me, you can compile the EXE yourself.
 You will need: